Data Augementation with Polya Inverse Gamma: P olya Inverse Gamma (P-IG) Distribution

-We construct the general class of P-IG distributions, P-IG$\left(\dd,c\right)$, by exponentially tilting the P-IG$(\dd,0)$ class.
-The exponential tilting strategy -- similar to the one used by \citet{polson2013bayesian} -- allows a second parameter $c \in \mathcal{R}$ to inform a priori the precision of the P-IG random variable. \begin{definition} The P-IG$\left(\dd,c\right)$ distribution is constructed as an exponential tilting of the P-IG$\left(\dd,0\right)$ density, defined by
+We now construct the general class of P-IG distributions, P-IG$(c)$, by exponentially tilting the P-IG$(0)$ distribution.
+The exponential tilting strategy -- similar to the one used by \cite*{polson2013bayesian} -- allows a second parameter $c \in \mathbb{R}^+$ to inform a priori the precision of the P-IG random variable. \begin{definition} The P-IG$(c)$ distribution is constructed as an exponential tilting of the P-IG$(0)$ density.
+Its density function is